dendronhq/dendron-site/vault/scratch.2021.09.15.103955.fixing-caching-preview-with-references.md

 And as pointed out above the link to does not contain a vault just contains a file name.

 Do we have constraints that a file name is unique within a workspace?
 To allow us to index by fname without a vault.

+**Giving more thought this approach isn't going to work since we render the backlinks in the preview.**

 ## Discussion thread
 https://github.com/dendronhq/dendron/discussions/1342